Star Trek: Of Gods and Men: Plot

 Uhura recognizes Curate Prime as Gary Mitchell who believes himself to be a living god.
 With Kirk not there to stop him in this timeline, Mitchell was able to kill the captain of the Enterprise – in this case, Christopher Pike – and take control of the United Federation of Planets, refounding it as the Galactic Order.

-As they escape into the ship, a fleet of Kittrick's allies, led by Captain Galt of the free ship Liberty, engages the Conqueror, with Curate Prime leading a fleet of his own to destroy Kittrick and his rebellion.
-While Chekov and Harriman take control of the Conqueror, Uhura transports to the surface.
-Mitchell follows her, believing her to be Chekov/Kittrick, and tortures her, demanding his location.
-Charlie Evans steps in to protect her, using his Thasian-granted powers to battle the god-like Mitchell.
-Beaten, Mitchell transports Janice Rand – the first woman Evans had ever met, when he was taken aboard the Enterprise – to distract him, letting off one last burst of energy before escaping to his flagship.
+While Chekov and Harriman manage to take control of the Conqueror, Uhura transports to the surface.
+Mitchell follows and then tortures her, demanding Chekov/Kittrick's location.
+Charlie Evans steps in to protect her.
+Beaten, Mitchell transports Janice Rand to distract Evans, letting off one last burst of energy before escaping to his flagship.
 Angered and weakened, Mitchell orders the firing of his ship's Omega device, which will destroy both the captured Conqueror and the planet.

-On the surface, Uhura convinces Evans to set things right, while in orbit, the Conqueror is severely damaged and about to be destroyed by a warp-core breach.
-Harriman sets the ship on a collision course, but helm control fails, and the Conqueror begins to drift off course; Chekov separates the saucer, which would allow the warp-core explosion, to ram it into Mitchell's flagship.
-Reaching out to try to divert it, Mitchell finds his powers have disappeared, and as the Conquerors engineering section explodes, the shockwave sends the saucer right into the flagship; Mitchell screams Kittrick's name as his ship is destroyed.
-At the same moment, Evans goes through the Guardian and returns to the point where he visited the outpost and demanded to know where Kirk was.
-Waiting for Evans this time, instead of the data clerk, was his future self, who shoots him with a phaser.
-The timeline reverts to normal, and the landing party returns to the museum ship.
+After the Conqueror suffers a warp-core breach Chekov separates the saucer.
+When the engineering section explodes, the shockwave sends the saucer right into Mitchell's ship.
+At the same time, as Uhura convinced him to set things right, Evans goes through the Guardian reverting the timeline back to normal.

 One year later, Uhura – motivated by her memories of the alternate timeline – marries Stonn on Vulcan.
 Chekov is at last promoted to admiral, while Harriman announces his intention to run for the Federation Council.
-Among the guests at the wedding is Janice Rand, who presents Chekov with a gift for his promotion – a tribble, which Rand assures him has been neutered.
-Uhura toasts the last 40 years of adventure, while Chekov toasts to the next 40, remarking that Spock always said there were possibilities.